 - Promoting a political campaign or any use related to a political campaign.

-The 9th Circuit ruled that Montana’s law was content-based, because it treated differently types of robocalls differently based on their content.
+The 9th Circuit ruled that Montana’s law was content-based because it treated types of robocalls differently based on their content.
 It deemed the law too underinclusive, writing: “By singling out only five topics of robocalling for regulation – including messages related to political campaigns – the Robocall Statute leaves consumers open to an unlimited proliferation of robocalls on other topics.”

 For example, the 9th Circuit pointed out that the robocall law does not prohibit calls related to government services or charitable solicitations.
 “This underinclusiveness raises doubts about whether the Robocall Statute aims to address the problems caused by robocalling or instead to hinder discussion of certain topics.”

-8th Circuit upholds Minnesota’s robocall law in 2017
+8th Circuit upheld Minnesota’s robocall law

 However, the 8th U.S. Circuit Court of Appeals upheld Minnesota’s law on robocalls in Conquest Communications Group LLC v.
 Swanson (2017).